communityinclusion/seln_map_timeline/prd.md

 ### 6. Title
 - Display clear, descriptive title for the visualization
 - Suggested: "State Employment Leadership Network Membership Timeline (2007-2026)"

+### 7. Years of Membership Section
+- **Purpose**: Display cumulative membership data for all states
+- **Location**: Below the map visualization
+- **Implementation**: Horizontal bar chart using D3.js
+- **Display Elements**:
+  - Full state name (not abbreviation)
+  - Horizontal bar showing years of membership
+  - Bar color: Official state color for each state
+  - Total years displayed at end of each bar
+- **Chart Properties**:
+  - Sorted by years of membership (descending)
+  - Responsive width - adapts to container
+  - Only shows states with at least 1 year of membership
+- **Dynamic Updates**: Updates based on current year selected in slider
+  - Bars animate/transition when year changes
+  - Numbers update to show cumulative years up to selected year
+- **Accessibility**:
+  - Semantic SVG structure with proper roles
+  - ARIA labels for chart and individual bars
+  - Screen reader accessible data presentation
+  - Keyboard navigable if interactive

 ## Functional Requirements